 - Financial need.

-Amount of Assistance: Graduate assistantships involve a stipend, a tuition waiver and fee reductions.
-The amount of the stipend changes from year-to-year and may be obtained by contacting the Director of Graduate Studeis.
+Graduate assistantships involve a stipend, a tuition waiver for up to 10 credit hours per semester and fee reductions.
+The amount of the stipend changes from year-to-year and may be obtained by contacting the Director of Graduate Studies.

-Supervision: Each assistant is assigned to one or two faculty members, depending on the department's needs and the student's preference.
-Graduate assistants may be asked to help any member of the department faculty, subject to clearance with the student's principal advisers.
+Each assistant is assigned to one or two faculty members, depending on the department's needs and the student's preference.
+Graduate assistants may be asked to help any other member of the department faculty, subject to clearance with the student's principal supervisor.

-Renewal of Assistantship: The assistantship is awarded for one academic year.
+The assistantship is awarded for one academic year, assuming all conditions are met.
 A reapplication is required for each additional year of support.

-Application procedure: Besides the materials discussed above for admission to the MA Program, applicants should submit the following to the Director of Graduate Studies.
+Besides the materials discussed above for admission to the MPA Program, applicants should submit the following to the Director of Graduate studies:

 - A formal covering letter of application.
 This letter may also be used to expand on items in the application form, and to request financial assistance.

-Award Announcement: All applicants will be notified of the department's decisions, and award recipients will be asked to acknowledge acceptance formally.
+All applicants will be notified of the department's decisions, and award recipients will be asked to acknowledge acceptance formally.
 Awards are announced on or about April 15.
-Ordinarily, there are no summer term graduate assistantships.
+Ordinarily, there are no summer term graduate assistantships nor scholarships/fellowships.